RafaelLuz/RafaelLuz/README.md

 # Hey!

-I'm an electronic engineer with strong background in computational simulation of complex dynamic systems.
+I'm an electronic engineer working in Space Operations with a strong background in computational simulation of complex dynamic systems.

 Most of my repos are private.
 I'm sorry for that.